Canyon Lodge is located among the rocks near to Fish River Canyon.

 Walking: Canyon Lodge offers wonderful hiking opportunities, with views across the plateau towards Fish River Canyon.
-There's a 'sunrise walk' throughout the year, where guests are driven out for tea and coffee while enjoying the sunrise, then walk back to the lodge in time for breakfast.
-One winter (April-August) activity is the morning guided walk, a 6km hike with a knowledgeable experienced guide.See more ideas for Walking in Namibia
+There's a 'sunrise walk' throughout the year, whereas in winter (April-August) there's a morning walk, a 6km hike with a knowledgeable experienced guide.See more ideas for Walking in Namibia

 Attitude towards children: All children are welcome at Canon Lodge.

 Property’s age restrictions: There are no age restrictions.

 Special activities & services: Children staying at Canon Lodge can participate in a number of activities, from horseriding (young children are led by a member of staff) to scenic nature drives.
 Children can also go on trips to the self-sufficiency centre, where they can visit the farm animals and help out in the vegetable garden.